rakmial/WriteNumber/SPECIFICATION.md

 5. WriteNumber initializes with a Hash instance variable @tens with written English word values corresponding to num Integer keys [20, 30, ..., 90] (the consistent tens) .tens method provided to show key-value Hash object.

- WriteNumber initializes with a Hash instance variable @hundreds with written English word values corresponding to num Integer keys [1-9]. .hundreds method provided to show key-value Hash object.
+ 6. WriteNumber initializes with a Hash instance variable @hundreds with written English word values corresponding to num Integer keys [1-9]. .hundreds method provided to show key-value Hash object.

-# WriteNumber initializes Hash instance variable @mag_map =
+7. WriteNumber initializes Hash instance variable @mag_map = {
-#  {3 => "thousand", 6 => "million", ..., 12 => "trillion"}. .written method
+  3 => "thousand", 6 => "million", 9 => "billion", 12 => "trillion"
+  }.
+.mag_map is provided to show key-value Hash object.

+# .written method
 #  returns @written if @written (for zero), then ...
 #  Method vars ix and last_one are assigned 0.
 #  num.to_s.reverse!.each do |digit|